Skip to main content

 Even if you had spotted something wrong in the first image, it’s surely much easier to spot it in the rotated version.
 This is because we obviously don’t see faces upside-down very often.

 Just keep in mind one thing!
-If pixel accuracy is important for your case, limiting to the pre-set rigid rotations has the advantage that pixel’s values will not be changed in any way.
+If pixel accuracy is important for your case, limiting to the pre-set rigid rotations has the advantage that pixel values will not be changed in any way.
 Pixels will just be “re-ordered”.
 On the contrary, when you set a custom value such as 3, 42, or 189 (the actual value is irrelevant), pixel values will be re-computed because interpolation is needed.
-Moreover, while using rigid rotations ensure that you maintain the original pixel size of the video (possibly swapping width and height, of course), when you rotate by a custom amount Replay will create a black frame around the picture, so that the pixel size will change, as shown below.
+Moreover, using rigid rotations ensures that you maintain the original pixel size of the video (possibly swapping width and height, of course).
+When you rotate a video or image by a custom amount Replay will create a black frame around the picture, so that the pixel size will change, as shown below.

-So, once more, it’s all a matter of what your final goal is.
-If you’re preparing an export for media release, you don’t really need pixel accuracy and you can rotate by whatever value.
+So, once more, it’s all a matter of your final goal.
+If you’re preparing an export for media release, you don’t really need pixel accuracy and you can rotate a video or image by whatever value.
 If you’re doing some forensic processing, instead, it is probably better to avoid tiny rotations that don’t make a real difference in interpretability.

 Subscribe to our Blog